Learn how effective family business culture and boosting employee retention go hand in hand.Build a Solid Ground

 Mitzi's Spouse Program discusses turning unfortunate incidents into good fortune.Live with Purpose

-Mitzi Perdue is the daughter of one family business titan (her father founded the Sheraton Hotel Chain) and the widow of another, (her late husband was the family business poultry magnate, Frank Perdue), but she is also a businesswoman in her own right.
+Mitzi Perdue is the daughter of one family business titan (her father founded the Sheraton Hotel Chain) and the widow of another, (her late husband was the family business poultry magnate, Frank Perdue), and she is also a businesswoman in her own right.
 She started the family wine grape business, now one of the larger suppliers of wine grapes in California.
 Mitzi likes nothing better than to share insider tips for successful family businesses.
 Her family of origin (the one that started the Sheraton Hotels) began with the family business, Henderson Estate Company, in 1890, and her Perdue family started in 1920 in the poultry business.
 These two families have a combined tradition of 222 years of staying together as a family.
 Mitzi is happy to share actionable advice on how they created and maintained their family businesses.

 Mitzi speaks on how to make your family business last across the generations.